tsy24/tp/docs/DeveloperGuide.md

    4. Invalid commands to try (Error details shown in the status message):
       * Invalid index >= size of elderly list or <= 0: `deleteElderly 5` or `deleteElderly -1`

+### Adding tags to an elderly

+1. Add one or more tags to an elderly in NurseyBook

+    1. Prerequisites: List all elderlies using the `viewElderly` command.
+Multiple elderlies in the list.
+The first elderly in the list has one `diabetes` tag.

+    2. Test case: `addTag 1 t/hypertension`<br>
+       Expected: `hypertension` tag is added to the first elderly in the list.

+    3. Test case: `addTag 1 t/vegetarian t/flu`<br>
+       Expected: `vegetarian` and `flu` tags are added to the first elderly in the list.

+    4. Invalid commands to try (Error details shown in the status message):
+       * Invalid index >= size of elderly list or <= 0: `addTag 5 t/flu` or `addTag -1 t/flu`
+       * Adding an existing tag: `addTag 1 t/diabetes`
+       * Missing parameters: `addTag` or `addTag 1`
+       * Additional parameters: `addTag 1 en/Alex Yeoh`

+### Deleting tags from an elderly

+1. Deleting one or more tags from an elderly in NurseyBook

+    1. Prerequisites: List all elderlies using the `viewElderly` command.
+Multiple elderlies in the list.
+The second elderly in the list has `diabetes` and `fever` tags.

+    2. Test case: `deleteTag 2 t/diabetes`<br>
+       Expected: `diabetes` tag is deleted from the second elderly in the list.

+    3. Test case: `deleteTag 2 t/diabetes t/fever`<br>
+       Expected: `diabetes` and `fever` tags are deleted from the second elderly in the list.

+    4. Invalid commands to try (Error details shown in the status message):
+        * Invalid index >= size of elderly list or <= 0: `deleteTag 5 t/diabetes` or `deleteTag -1 t/diabetes`
+        * Deleting a tag that the elderly does not have: `deleteTag 2 t/hypertension`
+        * Missing parameters: `deleteTag` or `deleteTag 1`
+        * Additional parameters: `deleteTag 1 en/Alex Yeoh`

+### Filter elderlies based on tags

+1. Filtering elderlies in NurseyBook based on their tags

+    1. Test case: `filter t/diabetes`<br>
+       Expected: list of elderlies with `diabetes` tag is displayed.

+    3. Test case: `filter t/diabetes t/fever`<br>
+       Expected: list of elderlies with both `diabetes` and `fever` tags is displayed.

+    4. Invalid commands to try (Error details shown in the status message):
+        * Missing parameters: `filter`
+        * Additional parameters: `filter en/Alex Yeoh`

 ### Adding a task